Courses Offered Through the Office of Pre-Health & Pre-Law Studies

 PPHS 1020 - Introduction to the Helping Professions is a two-credit hour course for students who are exploring options outside of the practice of medicine.
 Various helping professions are examined in depth, among those covered include: athletic training, clinical laboratory science, communication science and disorders, nursing, nutrition and dietetics, occupational science, physical therapy, physicians assistant, psychology, public health, radiation therapy, counseling and social work.
 Faculty members and other professionals are invited to the class to provide an opportunity for students to gain a greater understanding of their specialties.
 This course is offered in the spring semester.

-**PPHS 200 - Introduction to Medical Research Class is a two-credit lecture-based course designed to introduce undergraduate students to clinical research in an academic medical setting via lectures and group work.
+PPHS 2000 - Introduction to Medical Research Class is a two-credit lecture-based course designed to introduce undergraduate students to clinical research in an academic medical setting via lectures and group work.
 Throughout the course, the class will address a range of topics including medical ethics, research modalities and tools in evaluating studies.
 Attending emergency medicine faculty from the SLU Hospital, will teach the course.
 The class will look at how clinical research, and the application of evidenced based medicine is used to change treatment standards in patient care.
-Student should have completed three semesters of premedical coursework, have a 3.0 overall and math/science GPA and attain the permission of PPHS to be eligible to participate in this class.
+Student should have completed two semesters of premedical coursework, have a 3.0 overall and math/science GPA and attain the permission of PPHS to be eligible to participate in this class.
 This course is typically offered in the fall semester.
-You may register through banner for this course on your own, click here and to submit additional information to the course instructor.
+You may register through banner for this course on your own.

 **HCE 4240 - Geriatric Medicine Internship is a three-credit hour course which consists of three parts: a companion and volunteer program, medical rounds and a classroom component.
 The criteria for participating in the Geriatric Medicine Internship are as follows: must be participating in the pre-health, physical therapy or social work programs and curricula, must be in or have completed second full year of study, must have a 3.0 overall and math/science GPA, and must have some shadowing or volunteer experience in a clinical setting.
 This course is offered in the spring and fall semesters.
 Click here for application